Azure/bicep-types-az/generated/storagecache/microsoft.storagecache/2023-01-01/types.md

 * **primingJobPercentComplete**: int {minValue: 0, maxValue: 100} (ReadOnly): The current progress of the priming job, as a percentage.
 * **primingJobState**: 'Complete' | 'Paused' | 'Queued' | 'Running' | string (ReadOnly): The state of the priming operation.
 * **primingJobStatus**: string (ReadOnly): The status code of the priming job.
-* **primingManifestUrl**: string {secure} (Required, WriteOnly): The URL for the priming manifest file to download.
+* **primingManifestUrl**: string {sensitive} (Required, WriteOnly): The URL for the priming manifest file to download.
 This file must be readable from the HPC Cache.
 When the file is in Azure blob storage the URL should include a Shared Access Signature (SAS) granting read permissions on the blob.

 ## StorageTargetProperties
 ### Properties